As of 8 October 2020

 Contactless pick-ups and deliveries will continue

 Pick-ups – Please continue to have a pick-up space available for our driver that is safely distanced from other people for contactless pick-ups.

-Deliveries – Contactless deliveries will remain the norm throughout Level 2.
+Deliveries – Contactless deliveries will remain the norm for now.

 AS OF 24 MARCH 2020

 These are unsettled times and our thoughts are with your and our team’s families, whanau and communities as we all deal with the ongoing impact of COVID-19.

 When New Zealand moved to Alert Level 3, Freightways (our parent company) received confirmation from Government that ‘transport & logistics’ is an Essential Service.
 This determination by the Government confirmed that SUB60, will continue to collect and deliver for those businesses that are able to remain open.

 With a move to Alert Level 4 confirmed from midnight Wednesday 25th March, we will be well positioned with the continuity of services of our business operations and our customers.
 We are currently aligning our ‘Business Continuity Plans’ with the challenges that COVID-19 brings, to ensure best delivery for New Zealand in combination with maximum safety for your teams and our ‘front-line’ team.